ProjectMayhem/Templates/CONTRIBUTING.md

 However, there are still a few things to keep in mind in order
 to ensure a pleasant working environment for everybody.

-Always respect others and their opinions, keep and open mind,
+Always respect others and their opinions, keep an open mind,
 and don't judge people based on their lifestyle or appearance.

 ## Git Commit Message Style